eProsima/fastdds-visualizer-plugin/.dev/wip.md

 - [-] implement a way that non type discovered topics are seen differently (blush/transparent) in topic list
 - [X] store xml files in configuration
 - [-] treat matrixes differently than vectors
+- [X] arrays indexes are not in a separate label

 ## Bugs